dzaporozhets/microprojectapp/DOCKER.md

 ## Dockerfile

+- Dockerfile - for production env
+- Dockerfile.dev - for development env

 The repository contains the `Dockerfile`.
 Database is not included there.
 So make sure to pass a `DATABASE_URL` to the container.